AbuSuudy/AZ-204/AZ-204/6) Identity Platform/Notes.md

 `DefaultAzureCredential` is undoubtedly the easiest way to get started with the Azure Identity library, but with that convenience comes tradeoffs:
 - *Debugging challenge*: Not sure what part of the chain created the token
 - *Performance Overhead* : trying multiple credentials instead of directing to your target.

+So it's best to explicit mention what authentication is used by either using `AZURE_TOKEN_CREDENTIALS`, `DefaultAzureCredentialOptions`, `ChainedTokenCredential`

 With help for debugging by placing this in your start up class.